Section 6: Programme Progression and Award

 6.4j Treatment of International Programme Year

-For students undertaking a four-year undergraduate degree programme which includes a year abroad, successful completion is determined on a pass/fail or distinction/merit/pass/fail basis, and marks do not contribute to the classification of your degree.
+For students undertaking a four-year undergraduate degree programme which includes a year abroad, successful completion is determined on a merit/pass/fail basis, and marks do not contribute to the classification of your degree.
 The form of assessment is described in the programme catalogue.

-Further information on the Year Abroad can be found here:
+Further information on the Industrial Year can be found on the Business School Study Abroad page.

 6.4k Treatment of Industrial Programme Year